-late 14c. (early 14c. as a surname), from Old French meur "mature, fully grown, ripe," hence "discreet," from Latin maturus "mature" (see mature (v.))
-[OED].
-The de- in this word is of uncertain meaning.
-Or possibly from Anglo-French demuré (Old French demoré), past participle of demorer "stay," and influenced by meur [Barnhart].
-Or from Old French de (bon) murs "of good manners," from murs (Modern French moeurs) [Klein].
+late 14c. (early 14c. as an Anglo-French surname), "calm, settled;" of persons, "sober, grave, serious," from an Anglo-French extended form of Old French meur "mature, fully grown, ripe," hence "discreet" (Modern French mûr), from Latin maturus "mature" (see mature (v.)).
+The de- in this word is of uncertain meaning and origin.
+Barnhart suggests the Anglo-French word is from Old French demore, past participle of demorer "to stay," and influenced by meur.
+Klein suggests Old French de (bon) murs "of good manners," from murs (Modern French moeurs).

 Now usually meaning "affectedly decorous, reserved, or coy" (1690s).
 Related: Demurely; demureness.